 The only drawback for us is that there are other foods we’ve recommended with higher levels of fibre so if a lack of fibre is the cause of loose stools then perhaps this isn’t the solution but if your dog has a sensitive stomach then it is.
 It’s not that it lacks fibre because 3.7% of the kibble is fibre, it’s just that there are better options out there for that specific nutrient.

 Ingredients (chicken and rice)

 Maize, Oats, Beef Meat Meal, Rice (12%), Poultry Meat Meal (7% Chicken), Poultry Oil, Fish Meal (2.5%), Linseed (2.5%), Brewer\’s Yeast, Fructo-oligosaccharide, Extract of Yucca Schidigera.

 Read More: Best Wet Dog Food to Buy in UK 2022

 4. Arden Grange Sensitive Adult Dry Dog Food Grain Free

 Arden Grange is another brand that JugDog loves and we have reviewed their recipes in a couple of roundup posts as well as an individual review.
 To help tackle loose stools we’ve chosen their Sensitive kibble in fish and potato flavour.

-To start, this is the first fish based dry food on this list so it gives a new option for readers who haven’t been impressed so far with the overload of chicken.
-Fish is a lean white meat which is virtually fat free, almost completely protein and very low in toxins.
+To start, this is the first fish-based dry food on this list so it gives a new option for readers who haven’t been impressed so far with the overload of chicken.
+Fish is a lean white meat which is virtually fat-free, almost completely protein and very low in toxins.

-Although we would have liked to have seen a bit more veg in this recipe we do have to concede that the ingredients are very light and natural which is easily digestible and not only helps to promote a healthy gut but overall health from nose to tail.
+Although we would have liked to have seen a bit more veg in this recipe we do have to concede that the ingredients are very light and natural which is easily digestible and not only helps to promote a healthy gut but overall health from the nose to tail.